alisw/alibuild/docs/quick.markdown

   omitted).

-If you need to modify the compile options, you can do so by looking at the recipes in your local `alidist` folder and amend them.
+If you need to modify the compile options, you can do so by looking at the recipes in your local `bits` folder and amend them.

 ## Results of a build